 Hopefully the second installment of the Choosing Your Path series helps you understand more about what it will take to get into the ECE field.

-If you have further questions on in-demand ECE skills, take a look at the top tech skills for ECE teachers.
-Alternatively, download the 2013 Career Guide to Education for more information on ECE careers.
+If you have further questions, download the Career Guide to Education for more information on ECE careers.